DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_post_processing.md

 Then at the left panel, select "**Decomposed Case**" for "Case Type".

 {% include note.html content="The **Decomposed Case** type tells Paraview to load data from processor* folders since we ran this case in parallel using 4 CPU cores.
-If one runs a serial run with one CPU core, select **Reconstructed Case** for **Case Type** instead." %}
+If one runs a serial run with one CPU core, or you have reconstruct the intermediate result using the **reconstructPar** command, select **Reconstructed Case**." %}

 <img src="{{ site.url }}{{ site.baseurl }}/images/tutorials/Paraview_Decomposed_Case.png" width="300" />